davewsmith/django42_play/NOTES.md

 Views, templates, and Forms oh my.
 Wondering how much progress I can make without leaving the dev runner.

  * Wired up a trivial view from sensors.
+ * Use a template
+ * Refactor out a base template
+ * Add a stylesheet (which, oddly, 404d until restarting the dev server)